Welcome to the ultimate Yucatán backpacking guide.

 If your Yucatán backpacking adventure is part of a longer trip to Mexico, you could always incorporate one of the above itineraries into your plan.

 And of course, you don’t need to fly into and out of Cancún.
-Mérida has a fairly major airport with flights to all over Mexico and other places in North America.
+Mérida has a fairly major airport with direct flights to all over Mexico and a few other places in North America.

 Or you could always travel overland from western Yucatán into the neighbouring states of Tabasco, Chiapas, and beyond…